anamanumesc/obsidian-notes/3.Linux/ngnix.md

 ssl trafic????
 web vs proxy server
 port to listen
-port 80 and http is
+port 80 and http is not secure... we need https